 + What about kids?

 Children (5th grade and younger) join us in worship on the first Sunday of the month, which is also the Sunday when we share Communion.
-Other Sundays our kids have a special time of worship together upstairs with Pastor Nina and her team.
+Other Sundays our kids have a special time of worship together upstairs with Pastor Lindsay and her team.

 + I have some religious baggage.
 Is that okay?

 We get it.
 Lots of people have trauma from a past religious experience.
 God is love, but church people forget that sometimes.
 We hope that FBCP might be a place of healing and recovery for your wounds.
 We will err on the side of grace whenever possible.
 If your

 religious trauma is more acute and you would like to speak to a pastor, please contact us and we will sit down over coffee and share our stories.